rivvalue/voia-docs/DESIGN_DETERMINISTIC_SURVEY_V2.md

     # Critical for understanding pronouns ("it", "they") and multi-turn clarifications
     conversation_context = self._format_conversation_history(last_n=6)

-    prompt = f"""You are a data extraction assistant for VOÏA surveys.
+    prompt = f"""You are a data extraction assistant for the VOÏA survey platform.

+Your task:
+- Read the user's latest response.
+- Extract all clearly provided information relevant to the fields below.
+- Use the previous conversation context ONLY to interpret pronouns or references.
-Extract ONLY the relevant fields from the user's response below.
+- Return ONLY the fields that appear in the current user response (directly or through context).
-Respond EXCLUSIVELY in valid JSON format.

-Language: {language}
+- Do NOT speculate or infer information not clearly stated.

-Possible fields: {all_fields}
+ALL_POSSIBLE_FIELDS = {all_fields}

-Previous conversation context (for understanding references):
+Previous conversation context (summary):
-{conversation_context}
+\"\"\"{conversation_context}\"\"\"

-Current user response: {user_message}
+Current user response:

-Rules:
+\"\"\"{user_message}\"\"\"

+RULES:
-- Extract only fields mentioned in the current response
+- Only output fields for which the user clearly provided information.
-- Use conversation context to resolve pronouns and references
+- If a field is not mentioned, DO NOT include it in the JSON output at all.
-- Use null for missing fields
+- Do NOT output null values.
-- Return valid JSON only
-- Do NOT generate questions
+- Do NOT generate questions.
-- Do NOT assess completion
+- Do NOT perform survey flow logic.

-Example:
-User previously said: "Your product quality is good" Current response: "It's reliable"
-→ Extract: {{"product_quality_feedback": "reliable"}}
+- Values must be short, semantic summaries (not long paragraphs).
+- Respond with VALID JSON ONLY.

+Examples:

+1. Off-topic extraction:
+   User says: "It's still unstable and support never replies."
+   Output: {{"product_quality_feedback": "unstable", "support_experience_feedback": "support slow to reply"}}

+2. Nothing to extract:
+   User says: "I'm not sure yet."
+   Output: {{}}

+3. Pronoun resolution using context:
+   Context shows: Previous discussion about product "Saaspasse" User says: "It crashes frequently"
+   Output: {{"product_quality_feedback": "crashes frequently"}}
 """

     # Use configured model (from environment/business settings, NOT hardcoded)